Hanceville, Alabama: Education

 Hanceville High School serves 342 students in grades 9–12.
 The school colors are purple and gold, and its mascot are the Bulldogs.
 It is a member of the Cullman County Board of Education.
 In 2001 the Lady Bulldogs basketball team won the Alabama High School Athletic Association Class 3A State Championship.

 Colleges and universities

 Wallace State Community College is the only college in the city.
 It opened in 1966 and has approximately 6,000 students.

-Laws

-Hanceville, Alabama gained some media coverage when they passed a law that prevents transgendered people from using the restroom of their choice.